JTGA/cheerups/README.md

 ##2.
 Wireframes

-Wireframes include but are not limited to:
+Wireframes include, but are not limited to:

 https://github.com/JTGA/cheerups/tree/master/assets/wireframes